EastCoastProduct/homepage/src/_services/managed-project.md

 ---
 title: Managed digital product discovery, design & development
 id: managed-project
-description: Our teams have the collective expertise necessary to manage, build and ship great products for web and mobile.
+description: Our teams know how to to manage, build and ship great products for web and mobile.
 Whether you’re getting your first app out the door or you need an outside team’s perspective and focus, our people have a track record of delivering great work efficiently.
 leadImage: ../images/services-illustrations/development.svg
 template: partials/service.ejs
 sortOrder: 1